incubyte/incubyte.github.io/content/blog/tdd-assessment.md

 Through this assessment, we want to evaluate how readable and testable your code is.
 We want see the Software Craftsperson in you.

-As software developers searching the internet is something of a necessity and vital for our job.
+As software developers, searching the internet is something of a necessity and is vital tool for being effective problem solvers.
 We encourage you to Google away!
-You can also visit our [inspiration](https://incubyte.co/inspiration/) page to find some useful talks and references that will help you through this assessment.
+You can also visit our [inspiration](https://incubyte.co/inspiration/) page to find some useful talks and references that will help you sail through this assessment.

 With that, let's jump right in!
 Follow the instructions below, take your time to do it well and send us your kata once you’re happy with what you’ve done.

 ## Things to keep in mind

-1. Host your solution on a public GitHub/GitLab repository.
+1. Host your solution on a **public** GitHub/GitLab repository
 2. Follow best practices for TDD.
-Watch [this video](https://youtu.be/qkblc5WRn-U) to understand TDD better.
+Watch [this video](https://youtu.be/qkblc5WRn-U) to understand TDD better
-3. Commit your changes frequently to show how your code evolves with TDD.
+3. Commit your changes frequently to show how your code evolves with every step of TDD
-4. We encourage you to use the programming language and tools you feel most comfortable with.
+4. We encourage you to use the programming language and tools you feel most comfortable with
 5. Do not rush, take your time, we want to see your best work!
-6. Send us the link to your repo once you’re happy with what you’ve done.
+6. Send us the link to your repo once you’re happy with what you’ve done

 ## String Calculator TDD Kata